tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/initializing-operations---msw-mvp-app-2024-02-01/index.md

 The web app configuration performed will allow the stable development of upcoming pre-release versions.

+---

+Finally, the initial source code structure was defined in the second PR[2] with the following paths of the `src` directory:

+- `sys`: TS functionalities.
+- `math`: Mathematical code (in-house/fast prototypes).
+- `ui`: Standalone React components.
+- `app`: Web app integration.

+Notice they're in **abstraction order** (from `sys` to `app`).
+The abstraction order is key for engineering anything (and avoiding cycles I mention so much).

+When these paths get upgraded, for instance, `math` is rewritten in Purescript, they'll be published as standalone libraries instead of belonging to the `app` modular monolith.
+They'll still be MVPs but moving toward the demanding engineering grade.

 ## References

 [1] [Initialize MVP ops by tobiasbriones · Pull Request #2 · mathsoftware/mathsoftware---mvp](https://github.com/mathsoftware/mathsoftware---mvp/pull/2).